samuel-b/personal-project-bs/README.md

 ### What I want to implement in the future

--  [ x ]  I want to implement more technologies e.g. A backend and/or building a frontend with React (from original version)
+-  [x]  I want to implement more technologies e.g. A backend and/or building a frontend with React (from original version)
 - [ ] Standardise components/theme/styled further with the Styled Components library
 - [ ] Clean and refactor code further